osmocom/osmo-ttcn3-hacks/_testenv/README.md

   Set the directory for sources of Osmocom components.
 The default is the directory above your osmo-ttcn3-hacks.git clone.

+* `TESTENV_REBUILD_OUTDATED_IMAGE`:
+  Automatically rebuild the outdated image, instead of only displaying a warning.
+This is not the default because rebuilding it takes some time and is oftentimes not needed (e.g. if a dependency was added that is not relevant to the testsuite that the user is currently testing).

 * `TESTENV_NO_IMAGE_UP_TO_DATE_CHECK`:
   Do not compare the timestamp of `data/podman/Dockerfile` with the date of the podman image.
 This check does not work on jenkins where we always have